-In the recent period the machinations of Hitler Germany, of its direct agents, as well as of those elements that are orientated towards Hitler Germany have suffered defeats in a number of countries.
-This was expressed in the defeat of the Fascists in the presidential elections in Finland; in the failure of the Fascist onslaught in Rumania, and of the attempted putsch in Hungary, in the worsening of relations with Austria; and in the increased resistance of Czechoslovakia, etc. The insolent behaviour of Hitler's interventionist troops in Spain and the failure of German arms in this country are contributing to the isolation of Fascist Germany.
+In the recent period the machinations of Hitler Germany, of its direct agents, as well as of those elements that are orientated toward Hitler Germany have suffered defeats in a number of countries.
+This was expressed in the defeat of the fascists in the presidential elections in Finland; in the failure of the fascist onslaught in Rumania, and of the attempted putsch in Hungary, in the worsening of relations with Austria; and in the increased resistance of Czechoslovakia, etc. The insolent behavior of Hitler's interventionist troops in Spain and the failure of German arms are contributing to the isolation of fascist Germany.

-From all of this follows that the most difficult period for German Fascism is now approaching.
+From all of this it follows that the most difficult period for German fascism is now approaching.

-While Hitler Fascism is intensifying its war policy and driving the country towards a military catastrophe, the overwhelming majority of the German people do not want war; they want peace; they do not want to suffer any longer under the unbearable burdens of increasing armaments.
-Here lie hidden the profound contradictions of the entire Fascist dictatorship, its Achilles' heel.
+While Hitler fascism is intensifying its war policy and driving the country toward a military catastrophe, the overwhelming majority of the German people do not want war; they want peace; they do not want to suffer any longer under the unbearable burdens of increasing armaments.
+Here lie hidden the profound contradictions of the entire fascist dictatorship, its Achilles' heel.

 It is becoming more and more clear that Hitler's policy is driving the German people to war, and is thus facing the German people with the question of the fate of Germany.
 This policy can only end in defeat, in hurling the German nation into the most terrible misfortunes.
-That is why the struggle for peace, against the militarisation of economy, against the policy of conquest, against intervention in Spain is the question that can and must unite all sections of the German people, with the exception of those who benefit directly from this policy of war.
+That is why the struggle for peace, against the militarization of economy, against the policy of conquest, against intervention in Spain is the question that can and must unite all sections of the German people, with the exception of those who benefit directly from this policy of war.

-The workers, office employees, peasants, artisans, small dealers and intellectuals, and even certain sections of the bourgeoisie are now already victims of Hitler's war policy.
-They must all stand together in order to avert the calamity that is threatening.
+The workers, office employees, peasants, artisans, small dealers, intellectuals, and even certain sections of the bourgeoisie, are now already victims of Hitler's war policy.
+They must all stand together in order to avert the threatening calamity.

-This decisive thesis has not yet been generally recog-

-nised by the Communist Party of Germany and the German anti-Fascists.
-The struggle for peace has not yet become the central question with which must be linked all partial tasks, such as the struggle against the Fascist, chauvinist calumny of other peoples; against the burdens placed on the masses by the growing armaments; against the armament speculators; the struggle for higher wages, against terror and measures of compulsion, as well as the demands of the peasants, middle classes, women, youth, men of science and art.
+This decisive thesis has not yet been generally recognized by the Communist Party of Germany and the German antifascists.
+The struggle for peace has not yet become the central question with which must be linked all partial tasks, such as the struggle against the fascist, chauvinist calumny of other peoples; against the burdens placed on the masses by the growing armaments; against the armament speculators; the struggle for higher wages, against terror and measures of compulsion, as well as the demands of the peasants, middle classes, women, youth, men of science and art.

-Sentiments are still current to-day to the effect that it is impossible, in the present circumstances, for the anti-Fascists, to develop mass movements, successful mass work, and a mass policy, and that it is necessary to wait passively until Hitler begins a war in Europe which will automatically lead to the fall of the Hitler regime.
+Sentiments are still current today to the effect that it is impossible, in the present circumstances, for the anti-fascists to develop mass movements, success ful mass work, and a mass policy, and that it is necessary to wait passively until Hitler begins a war in Europe which will automatically lead to the fall of the Hitler regime.
 Such sentiments are harmful because, under the mask of radicalism, they inculcate passivity among the masses and objectively facilitate Hitler's war policy.

-This became clear in connection with the Fascist intervention in Spain.
-While German anti-Fascists have been heroically defending democracy and world peace at the gates of Madrid, in Germany itself, the struggle against Hitler's war of intervention has not been carried on with sufficient energy.
-The Communists and anti-Fascists in Germany have not developed such a mass policy for the maintenance of peace, for the withdrawal of the Fascist German troops and warships from Spain, for the stoppage of arms shipments, as would unite all sections who are not interested in war.
+This became clear in connection with the fascist intervention in Spain.
+While German anti-fascists have been heroically defending democracy and world peace at the gates of Madrid, in Germany itself the struggle against Hitler's war of intervention has not been carried on with sufficient energy.
+The Communists and antifascists in Germany have not developed such a mass policy for the maintenance of peace, for the withdrawal of the fascist German troops and warships from Spain, for the stoppage of arms shipments, as would unite all sections who are not interested in war.
 Such an extensive mass movement is still lacking in Germany.